donmccaughey/C-evo-x/docs/_posts/2019-01-09-for-the-love-of-civilization.md

 ancillary `Configurator` program and C# AI template were developed in Visual C# Express 2008.

 Bit rot happens.
-Windows 8 was released in late 2012, now replaced multiple major releases of Windows 10.
+Windows 8 was released in late 2012, now replaced by multiple major releases of Windows 10.
 Delphi has seen numerous updates; 10.2 was released in 2018.
 Visual Studio has seen five major releases, with the 2019 suite due soon.
 Even with Microsoft's strong commitment to backwards